Environmental and Social Responsibility Sustainability

-When I started Run the Alps, the inherent contradictions possible in the phrase “environment travel company” was never far from my mind.
+When I started Run the Alps, the inherent contradiction possible in the phrase “environmental travel company” was never far from my mind.
 How can we travel and experience pristine alpine environments, without simultaneously impacting that which we love?
-How do we make sure our intentions stay true, while making enough money to pay the bills?” –Doug Mayer, Run the Alps founder
+How do we make sure our intentions stay true, while making enough money to pay the bills?” –Doug Mayer, Run the Alps founder.

 1% for the Planet

 Since its inception Run the Alps has been a member of 1% for the Planet, a non-profit organization whose corporate members donate 1% of their gross proceeds each year to support environmental initiatives around the planet.
-In recent years, Run the Alps has supported the Chamonix non-profit CREA Mont-Blanc as well as Run Up For Air.
+In recent years, Run the Alps has supported the Chamonix non-profit CREA Mont-Blanc.

 UN Carbon Neutral Pledge

 In August, 2019, Run the Alps signed the UN Carbon Neutral Pledge which binds us to reduce carbon emissions and, for those emissions we can’t eliminate, offset their impact.
 Our charity of choice for carbon offsetting is Ripple Africa.
 We donate money to their cookstove project which replaces old cooking stoves with more fuel efficient stoves, reducing deforestation in Malawi.